johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 The first setting in the **General** tab is **Load last map**.
 This allows you to continue from where you left off when you next start Gridmonger.

-The next settings controls the **Autosave** behaviour.
+The next few settings control the **Autosave** behaviour.
 By default, the map gets automatically saved every two minutes.
 This is great in general, but you need to exercise some caution in order not to accidentally lose your work (e.g., if the autosave kicks in right after deleting some levels and you quit